In Depth Baby Product Reviews Led by a Pediatrician

 Our Analysis and Test Results

 In 1949, Peg Perego launched a baby carriage created by Giuseppe Perego.
 The founder continued the company's growth through the 1960s with various strollers and an adjustable high chair.
-The creation of ride-on toys and umbrella strollers followed began in the 1970s, with the 1980s bringing the first Pilko strollers and ride-on toys with a 12-volt two-cell battery.
-Peg Perego strives to design and create innovative and stylish gear that makes life easier, including options in our best high chairs review and a variety of car seats across categories.
+Peg Perego strives to design and create innovative gear, including options in our high chairs review and a variety of car seats.

 Crash test video of the Peg Perego Nido with a load leg and anti-rebound bar.
 You can see how they help limit the movement of the seat.